mehmedkadric/random-string-detector/README.md

 # Random String Detector

-Bigram based random string detector.
+## Bigram based random string detector

 We happily accept any contributions and feedback. 😊